trinath-y/TraceGlider/README.md

 # TraceGlider: Open-Source Tracker

 ## Introduction
 TraceGlider is my version of a low cost , privacy focused implementation of server side tracking so that the data can be stored in S3 and subsequently used for any analytic platforms.

+## Why TraceGlider?
+I strongly believe most of the web analytics software is built as a blackbox where most of the pieces are not needed, so instead of building yet another web analytic software- i decided to build modular componenets with leveraging the pricing economics of cloud and you can pick and choose which component you want.
+In a nutshell you get:
+- Cost-Effective: Low operational costs with serverless infrastructure and scalable cloud storage.
+- Lightweight and Fast: Minimal impact on website performance with simple integration.
+- Full Control: Own your data with customizable tracking and transparent pricing.
 ## Features
 - Real-time interaction tracking
 - Detailed navigation analysis